Michaelvasandani/RecipesAnalysis/README.md

 ### Conclusion
 The Random Forest Classifier provided a robust framework for predicting outage causes.
 The use of GridSearchCV ensured that the model was well-optimized, and the inclusion of weighted F1-Score as a metric helped address class imbalances.
 While the results are promising, future improvements could involve additional feature engineering or trying ensemble methods to further enhance performance.

+## Fairness Analysis

+For the fairness analysis, we divided the data into two groups based on the total number of customers affected:
+- **Group X:** Areas with total customers affected below or equal to the median.
+- **Group Y:** Areas with total customers affected above the median.

+This grouping was chosen because the number of customers impacted can influence the prioritization of resources and responses.
+By ensuring that the model performs well across both groups, we can better assess its fairness in predicting outage causes for both smaller-scale and larger-scale events.

+The primary evaluation metric used for this analysis is the **F1-Score**, as it provides a balanced measure by combining precision and recall.
+This is particularly important due to the potential imbalance between groups.
+We calculated the weighted F1-Scores for both groups and used a permutation test to assess whether any observed differences in F1-Scores were statistically significant.

+### Hypotheses:
+- **Null Hypothesis (H₀):** The model is fair, meaning the F1-Scores for Group X and Group Y are similar, with any differences due to random chance.
+- **Alternative Hypothesis (H₁):** The model is not fair, and the F1-Scores for Group X and Group Y differ significantly.

+Using 10,000 trials in the permutation test, we determined a p-value of **0.0** at a significance level of **0.05**.
+This indicates that the differences in F1-Scores are statistically significant.
+As a result, we reject the null hypothesis and conclude that the model exhibits different levels of performance for areas with fewer customers affected versus those with more customers affected.

+This analysis highlights the need to address performance disparities in the model to ensure equitable predictions across varying scales of customer impact.